Recollections & Restless Excitement from a DVC Resort Rookie

 Well, that’s mostly true.

 Unbeknownst to me at the time, I actually had my first taste of a DVC Resort when I was ten years old.
-My family was staying at Disney’s All Star Sports Resort, a value resort at Walt Disney World with larger-than-life figures and animated embellishments such as the blade of a giant yellow Mighty Ducks hockey stick that was situated right outside of our door, which, of course, made us feel right at home as Canadians.
+My family was staying at Disney’s All Star Movies Resort, a value resort at Walt Disney World with larger-than-life figures and animated embellishments such as the blade of a giant yellow Mighty Ducks hockey stick that was situated right outside of our door, which, of course, made us feel right at home as Canadians.

 One night for dinner, my parents brought us to a giant cabin.
 At least, that’s what it looked like to us.